• Skip to main content

 Results

-After a few days your skin turns white and eventually just pulls away with your body, the root of the plantar wart attached.
+After a few days your skin turns white and eventually just pulls away with your body, the root of the plantar wart or corn attached.
 You're welcome for not including that photo.

 What you're left with is a small hole where the dead skin has pulled out, and some pinkish skin underneath.
 It all fills in by itself within a few days in that magical way skin works.